ashenoy95/flask-rest-api/README.md

 # Flask REST API

-Basic REST API for a Store implemented using Flask.
+Basic REST API for a Store implemented using Flask with Heroku deployment.

 ## USAGE